 Once the child is able to play their instrument with increasing confidence they will enjoy playing as part of a group in our newly formed school orchestra.
 In addition to these opportunities, the music curriculum is further promoted and enhanced through the annual Christmas and summer term productions.
 These productions consist of a play led by a specific year group and all children in this year group are given the opportunity to participate in the accompanying choir for this event.
-The whole-school choir and orchestra accompany this event, showcasing their skills to the friends and family of St Alban & St Stephen.

-In addition, the school choir engage with the wider community, performing carol concerts within the local area to delighted audiences.
-Children in KEY Stage 2 also have the opportunity to perform at The Young Voices in the O2 and also take part in the schools performances in The Alban Arena and also St Albans Cathedral.
+In addition, the school choir engage with the wider community, performing concerts within the local area to delighted audiences.
+Children in Key Stage 2 also have the opportunity to perform at The Young Voices in the O2 and also take part in the schools performances in The Alban Arena and also St Albans Cathedral.

 Implementation of our Music curriculum